Xooa/xooa-go-sdk/README.md

 ```
 The Invoke API End Point is used for submitting transaction for processing by
 the blockchain Smart Contract app.
 The end point must call a function already
 defined in your Smart Contract app which will process the Invoke request.
-The
-function name is part of the endpoint URL, or can be entered as the fcn
-parameter when testing using the Sandbox.
-For example, if testing the sample
-get-set Smart Contract app, use ‘set’ (without quotes) as the value for fcn.
-The
-function arguments (number of arguments and type) is determined by the Smart
-Contract.
-The Smart Contract is also responsible for arguments validation and
-exception management.
-The payload object of Invoke Transaction Response in case
-of Final Response is determined by the Smart Contract app.
-A success response
-may be either 200 or 202.
-For more details refer to Synchronous vs Asynchronous
 Calls Required permission: write ("Access":"rw")

 #### func (*XooaClient) Query